datafusion-contrib/datafusion-dft/README.md

 The CLI can also run your configured DDL prior to executing the query by adding the `--ddl` parameter.

+#### Benchmarking
+You can benchmark queries by adding the `--bench` parameter.
+This will run the query a configurable number of times and output a breakdown of the queries execution time with summary statistics for each component of the query (logical planning, physical planning, execution time, and total time).
+Currently only local queries can be benchmarked but benchmarking of FlightSQL queries is planned.

 ## `dft` FlightSQL Server